edu-xored/tracker/README.md

 Standard Git procedures for fetching and pushing works for issues as well.
 E.g. `git fetch` fetches issues from the remote, and `git push` pushes them to the remote.

+#### Help

+`git help bug` opens a man page for the command (just like it does for the other git commands).

+`git bug --help` - the same effect as previous.

+`git bug -h` prints a short usage info (just like it does for the other git commands).

 ## Web

 Web interface is described in [web.md](web.md).